arkadiko-dao/arkadiko/docs/grant.md

 - When a vault gets liquidated, the STX collateral is transferred to a STX liquidation reserve address
 - A simple bidding mechanism allows Stackers to buy up STX collateral at a discount, first come first serve

+15. As a guest, I can browse the main page and documentation

+Up until now, we have always talked about a few personas (user, stacker, automated liquidator), but not about an initial guest user yet.
+The guest can browse the web page and read documentation freely without authenticating with the Stacks Wallet browser extension.

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**